ccgus/fmdb/README.markdown

 The contributors to FMDB are contained in the "Contributors.txt" file.

+## Reporting bugs

+Reduce your bug down to the smallest amount of code possible.
+You want to make it super easy for the developers to see and reproduce your bug.
+If it helps, pretend that the person who can fix your bug is active on shipping 3 major products, works on a handful of open source projects, has a newborn baby, and is generally very very busy.

+And we've even added a template function to main.m (FMDBReportABugFunction) in the FMDB distribution to help you out:

+* Open up fmdb project in Xcode.
+* Open up main.m and modify the FMDBReportABugFunction to reproduce your bug.
+	* Setup your table(s) in the code.
+	* Make your query or update(s).
+	* Add some assertions which demonstrate the bug.

+Then you can bring it up on the FMDB mailing list by showing your nice and compact FMDBReportABugFunction, or you can report the bug via the github FMDB bug reporter.

+**Optional:**

+Figure out where the bug is, fix it, and send a patch in or bring that up on the mailing list.
+Make sure all the other tests run after your modifications.

 ## License

 The license for FMDB is contained in the "License.txt" file.